unitycoder/UnityEditorTreeTrunkGenerator/README.md

 - NOTE: This project is tested with BIRP for now (builtin render pipeline)

 ### Samples
-- If you import the Sample files, first add this git package (to that .glb model and sample animated leafs shadergraph works)
+- If you import the Sample files, first add this git package (so that .glb model and sample animated leafs shadergraph works)
 #####
      https://github.com/KhronosGroup/UnityGLTF.git